djohnsonkc/angular-spa-starter/README.md

 Angular SPA Template
 ------------------
 Using Grunt to concat, minify and uglify assets.
-Ideally, serve one JavaScript file and one CSS file to client
+Ideally, serve one JavaScript file and one CSS file to the client.

+The Node.js compression module will provide compression of files to the client.

 Local Environment Setup